 Similar to the Eco Scattering Urn, paper scattering urns are also tube-shaped, helping people scatter away from their body.
 These unique urns come in four different sizes with a number of different images printed on them.
 These paper urns are usually less expensive than other urn options, but come with a few drawbacks - they can break down if you get them wet or if you’re scattering during weather events and also require an extra step of gluing a piece together after the ashes are loaded in the urn.

 The Eco Water Urn was recently brought to market and is specially designed for water burials.
 This patent pending urn is now offered by thousands of funeral homes throughout the country.
 It is completely biodegradable and floats for up to a few minutes, then the bottom breaks apart spreading the ashes in the water.
 The Eco Water Urn is shipped in an attractive bamboo case, perfect to take the urn to that special place for a water burial and also commonly used as a decorative piece in ceremonies.

 With the rapid growth in the number of people choosing to be cremated in Tennessee and most other states nationwide, many new urns have recently been introduced.
 With so many options, many families are having a challenge choosing only one memorial, and instead, elect to separate a loved one’s ashes into multiple memorials.
-This can include scattering a portion of the ashes at a meaningful place, then incorporating the remaining ashes in a Living Urn tree urn, or having them put in a stone or jewelry, or infused into a glass decorative piece, among many other options.
+This can include scattering a portion of the ashes at a meaningful place, then incorporating the remaining ashes in a Living Urn tree urn, an indoor Living Urn with a houseplant or bonsai tree, or having them put in a stone or jewelry, or infused into a glass decorative piece, among many other options.